lukemckinstry/big-geospatial-data/05_intro_postgis.md

 \l
 ```

-This command lists all databases with: You should see `gis`, `postgres`, `template0`, and `template1`. `gis` si the database we are currently connected to, and the one we will work in for the remainder of this exercise. `postgres` is the maintenance database, which is present in every PostgreSQL cluster, and should not be used to store data. the template databases allow you to configure them to use as a template for other databases that you create.
+This command lists all databases in the cluster.
+You should see `gis`, `postgres`, `template0`, and `template1`. `gis` is the database we are currently connected to, and the one we will work in for the remainder of this exercise. `postgres` is the maintenance database, which is present in every PostgreSQL cluster, and which should not be used to store data.
+The template databases can be configured for use as templates for other databases that you create.
 They should not be used to store data.

 ```sh
 \dt
 ```

-This command lists all tables in the current database.
+This command lists all tables in the current schema of the current database.
 As we haven't loaded any data yet, you should see only a small number of PostGIS maintenance tables such as `spatial_ref_sys`.

 ```
 SELECT version();